zakariaGatter/zshing/README.md

    ```

 4. Note :
-    if you find this message and you sure that the plugin is work propuply
+    if you find this message and you sure that the plugin is work properly
     just add `.zsh` to the source file
-    [X] -: """" :- Zshing can't source This Plugin there is no [zsh/sh] extantion
+    [X] -: """" :- Zshing can't source This Plugin there is no [zsh/sh] extension

 ## Using Zshing